Yandex Metrika tracking pixel

 Beauty AI is most useful after you have some kind of color insight and want to apply it to real outfits.
 Instead of stopping at a palette, it helps you judge whether the colors in an outfit feel balanced, current, and wearable together.
 That makes it especially relevant for people who want to connect color theory to what they actually wear this week.

 If you want to explore the product angle directly, see the color analysis app page and the AI stylist app page.
+If you want color analysis to live inside a broader wardrobe workflow instead of a one-off palette result, compare Beauty AI vs Stylebook or browse the App Comparisons hub.
 That workflow is stronger than using a palette in isolation because it helps you move from "what colors suit me?" to "does this full look work?"

 Who should use an AI color analysis app